deimors/UnityDependencyInjection/README.md

+# Dependency Injection with Zenject

+How does your Unity project grow?
+Does it unfold as beautiful layers of abstraction, each class and function with just the right purpose, each new feature obvious and simple to implement, each addition revealing a greater understanding of the full picture?
+Or does it lurch along, a tangled mess of cross-referenced GameObjects, methods with ever-growing signatures, MonoBehaviours that need to be wired up "just right", and Manager classes that you just can't seem to stop adding variables to?
+While I can't guarantee a way to achieve the former, the latter can generally be avoided by implementing the _[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection)_ pattern.

+Simply put, dependency injection involves a _Container_ object being used to satisfy the dependencies other _Client_ objects, either by passing the dependencies in through the client's constructor, properties, or methods.
+The simplest method of dependency injection is to manually instantiate and compose together classes in a single class in the system (the _composition root_), however the use of a dependency injection container library often brings benefits, such as automatically detecting and injecting classes according to dependency registration patterns.
+This is the primary benefit of using Zenject with Unity: it will scan all MonoBehaviours in a scene for properties and methods attributed with `[Inject]` and inject them with the appropriate dependencies.

+## Driving from the Domain with Events

 # The Model Layer

 The model layer defines the domain of the system as high-level concepts and interactions, independent of how these concepts might be presented to the user, saved to disk, transmitted over a network, etc..
 For this system we will use a simple event-based model that accepts commands and emits events, but does not otherwise expose state (ie: no readable or mutable properties, no query methods).